 Join our amazing team of volunteers!

 Interested in Volunteering?
-Simply fill out and return this form.
+Simply fill out and return THIS FORM

-Carole Sheehan MA, RN is the founder of the Tucson Postpartum Depression Coalition (2005) and its immediate Past President.
+Carole is the founder of the Tucson Postpartum Depression Coalition (2005) and its immediate Past President.
 Now retired from nursing, Carole worked in the fields of maternal-child health and mental health for over 30 years.
 As a Co-coordinator for Postpartum Support International in Arizona, Carole continues to volunteer as a maternal mental health advocate and is currently working on the development of the PSI-AZ Chapter.
 She lives near Grand Canyon Village in northern AZ with her husband Mike, and is the proud mother of 4 and grandmother of 7.

 Terry is a RN at St Joseph's Hospital coordinates a perinatal support group.
 Terry is also a lactation consultant.
 Terry has been a board member with the Tucson Postpartum Depression Coalition since 2014 and plays a crucial role in coordinating the quarterly meetings that are open to the public.
 Terry is also passionate about tennis, reading, and her new puppy!

 Yvette was born and raised in Tucson, AZ and she is currently the Alumni Relations Manager for the Alumni Group for Nurse-Family Partnership First Time Moms program.
 She earned her Bachelor's Degree from the University of Phoenix and is working on a Master's Degree at the University of Illinois at Chicago.
 Yvette manages the social media and assists with community outreach for the TPDC.